-Introduction: VINCI (VA Informatics and Computing Infrastructure) began transforming VA CDW into OMOP in 2015.
-Starting in 2017, VINCI began collaborating with VIReC (VA Information Resource Center) to transform CMS data into the OMOP common data model.
+Introduction: VINCI (VA Informatics and Computing Infrastructure) began transforming VA CDW to the OMOP CDM in 2015.
+Starting in 2017, VINCI began collaborating with VIReC (VA Information Resource Center) to transform VA CMS data into the OMOP CDM.
 Demographic information in electronic medical records and claims data were collected from multiple sources and multiple times.
 Longitudinal data commonly have conflicting states of what should be relatively stable demographic variables, namely DOB, gender and race.
 Thus, demographic data often require a great deal of cleaning, costing researchers' significant time and effort.